 This is the one ride in the park which is very methodically supervised from above.

 Each guest is given individual instructions and carefully positioned with arms across chest before being gently pushed over the precipice.
-The initial angle of decent is so steep that you can’t even feel the slide beneath you: You feel just a rush of water and air as you hurtle down to the shark plunge.
+The initial angle of descent is so steep that you can’t even feel the slide beneath/behind you.
+You feel just a rush of water and air as you hurtle vertically down to the shark plunge.

 Although it feels much longer, this whole cathartic experience takes around 8 seconds.

 The Tower of Power is both thrilling and terrifying.
 A veritable rite of passage for anybody visiting the park.

-Understandably enough, cameras and other objects are not allowed on the actual rides.
-This is just as well, since you’ll be busy enough just hanging on for your life.
+Understandably, cameras and other objects are not allowed on the actual rides.
+This is just as well, since you’ll be busy enough hanging on for your life.